Modern paganism in the UK: cycles and seasons

 Who preserved them and who was silenced?

-What histories and cultural exchanges shaped the practices we now hold dear?
+What histories and cultural exchanges shaped the practices we connect with?

 Learning from the historians of our path